 - Visual disorders

-Keep in mind that even if your disorder is not listed here or specifically defined in the Blue Book, or if you have been denied benefits in the past, it doesn’t mean you are necessarily excluded from receiving Social Security Disability benefits.
-You’ll want to find out for sure by consulting with Social Security Disability lawyer to know your options and how you can demonstrate your disability impacts your ability to perform work.
+Remember that even if your disorder is not listed here or defined explicitly in the Blue Book, or if you have been denied benefits in the past, it doesn’t mean you are necessarily excluded from receiving Social Security Disability benefits.

 Talk to a Social Security Disability Lawyer for Free Today